triggermesh/scoby/docs/primer.md

 No resources found in default namespace.
 ```

+## Kuard ClusterRole

-Not all users can manage resources though, `ServiceAccount` that need it must be granted roles on the new resource.
+Not all users can manage resources, each `ServiceAccount` that need it must be granted roles on the new resource.
 One of those `ServiceAccount` is the one that runs Scoby, that will need to watch any changes at `kuard` instances at every namespace of the cluster and update the status (when the CRD contains the status element).

 Scoby's `ServiceAccount` uses an aggregation pattern where any `ClusterRole` that contains the label `scoby.triggermesh.io/crdregistration: "true"` will be automatically granted.